Haworthiopsis limifolia var. ubomboensis (I.Verd.) G.D.Rowley

 This variety is native to South Africa, restricted near Ubombo, a small town in northern KwaZulu-Natal situated on the Lebombo Mountains, also called the Lubombo Mountains.

-Haworthiopsis limifolia var. ubomboensis, formerly known as Haworthia limifolia var. ubomboensis, is a small succulent that forms rosettes of narrow, light green leaves with few raised tubercles.
-The rosettes slowly grow up to 6 inches (15 cm) in diameter, producing offsets to form nice clumps in time.
+Haworthiopsis limifolia var. ubomboensis, formerly known as Haworthia limifolia var. ubomboensis, is a small succulent that forms rosettes of narrow light green leaves with few raised tubercles.
+The rosettes grow slowly to 6 inches (15 cm) in diameter, producing offsets to form a nice clump in time.
 Flowers are tiny, white, pinstriped, and appear on slender stalks, usually in spring.

 The varietal epithet "ubomboensis (oo-bom-boh-EN-sis)" means "of or from Ubombo" and refers to the native distribution of the species near Ubombo, South Africa.
 It is a compound of two words, "Ubombo" and the Latin suffix "-ensis," meaning "of or from (a place)."
 The Zulu word "ubombo" means "big nose."

 How to Grow and Care for Haworthiopsis limifolia var. ubomboensis

 Light: H. limifolia var. ubomboensis thrives in semi-shaded positions.
 Brighter light conditions are needed to bring out the leaf coloration.
-Any window in your home or office is likely to be an appropriate setting for this succulent.
+Any window in your home or office will likely be an appropriate setting for this succulent.

 Soil: Use a commercial potting soil specially formulated for succulents or make your own well-draining potting mix.

 Hardiness: This plant likes warmer temperatures in summer but cooler in winter.
 H. limifolia var. ubomboensis can withstand temperatures as low as 30 to 50 °F (-1.1 to 10 °C), USDA hardiness zones 10a to 11b.

 Watering: In spring and fall, when the growth is most active, water H. limifolia var. ubomboensis thoroughly, then wait until the top of the soil dries out before watering again.
 Water your plant less during the winter when its growth slows down significantly.
 During the hottest summer months, when this plant is mostly dormant, water just enough to keep the leaves from shriveling.